 Abbeville in Wilcox County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Jefferson Davis (a few steps from this marker); a different marker also named Jefferson Davis (a few steps from this marker); Wilcox County (a few steps from this marker); New Hope Primitive Baptist Church (approx. 2 miles away); Battle of Breakfast Branch (approx. 4.2 miles away); Ozias Church Bethlehem Church (approx. 10.8 miles away); Stuckey's (approx. 15½ miles away); Old Eastman School (approx. 15.8 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Jefferson Davis (a few steps from this marker); a different marker also named Jefferson Davis (a few steps from this marker); De Soto Trail (within shouting distance of this marker); Wilcox County (within shouting distance of this marker); Jefferson Davis Camp Site (within shouting distance of this marker); New Hope Primitive Baptist Church (approx. 2 miles away); Battle of Breakfast Branch (approx. 4.3 miles away); Ozias Church Bethlehem Church (approx. 10.8 miles away).
 Touch for a list and map of all markers in Abbeville.

 Also see . . .
 Wilcox County Confederate Monument.
 Atop a tall square shaft a Civil war soldier stands wearing a Confederate uniform and hat.
 The shaft rests on a three tiered base.
 This monument was fabricated by McNeel Marble Works, and dedicated on April 26, 1909.
 (Submitted on January 16, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on January 16, 2021.
 It was originally submitted on January 16, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 50 times since then.
 Last updated on January 16, 2021, by Bradley Owen of Morgantown, West Virginia.
 Photos: 1, 2, 3, 4. submitted on January 16, 2021, by Cosmos Mariner of Cape Canaveral, Florida.